 Event Alarm Explanation

-For both automatic and manual scaling out, relevant event alarms can be set and configured for notifications.
+For automatic scale-out and custom scale-out, related event alarms are supported to be set, and alarm notifications can be configured.
 The following are the event metrics and descriptions related to the CPU Elastic Scaling feature.

 Scaling Type | Event Metrics | Description |